Case Interview Practice

 Metrics that matter

-• Occupancy Rates: Affects revenue generation.
+• Occupancy Rate: Affects revenue generation directly.

 Common mistakes